ryannix123/rocketchat-on-openshift/README.md

 The `values.yml` file is critical for successful deployment on OpenShift because:

 1. **OpenShift Security**: OpenShift enforces stricter security policies than standard Kubernetes.
-The values file disables security contexts that would conflict with OpenShift's Security Context Constraints.
+The values file disables security contexts that would conflict with OpenShift's Security Context Constraints (SCC) **without compromising cluster security**.

-2. **Application Configuration**: It allows us to configure hostnames, MongoDB credentials, and persistence options without modifying the original chart.
+2. **Application Configuration**: It allows us to configure hostnames, MongoDB credentials, and persistence options without modifying Rockchat's official chart.

 3. **Troubleshooting**: Many common deployment issues in OpenShift can be solved with proper values configuration rather than custom chart modifications.

 4. **Reproducibility**: Having a values file makes it easy to recreate or upgrade your deployment consistently.

-## License Considerations for Rocketchat
+## License Considerations for RocketChat

 RocketChat versions 6.5+ use a "Starter plan" licensing model that's free for up to 50 users.
 Beyond that, you'll need to purchase a Pro or Enterprise license.